 We absolutely love having the opportunity to Windsurf and stand up paddleboarding each year, our children beneﬁt so much from this exciting experience and for the majority of them it is the ﬁrst time they ever take part in watersports.

 One of the restricted funds held by the Trust was established by a sizeable donation from the Worshipful Company of Dyers.
 With these funds the Trust has supported the visit of several East London schools to the Sailing Academy at Portland where pupils have teamed up with local schoolchildren and experienced sailing for the first time.
 Testimonials from the schools involved can be found by clicking on the link on the right.
 The funds provided by the Dyers Company also enabled the Trust to support children from a London school to join Dorset school children on voyages on the TS Pelican.
 Feedback was very positive and captured by the following extract: … who really enjoyed the whole experience, from the challenge of climbing the rigging, watch duties and the chance to take the helm of a ship.
 The boys all grew in confidence over the week.

-In 2017 the Trust partnered with the Boleh Trust to enable five groups of six young people (together with a teacher) to sail aboard this historic junk yacht, built in 1949 and recently completely restored with the assistance of funding from the Heritage Lottery Fund.
-This was an extremely successful activity and for the 2018 season the Trust will be extending this programme by doubling the number of places available.
+The Trust has developed a ‘Small to Tall’ pathway.
+Since 2017 the CST has partnered with the Boleh Trust to enable groups of young people (together with a teacher) to sail aboard this historic junk yacht, built in 1949 and recently completely restored with the assistance of funding from the Heritage Lottery Fund.

 More recently the Trust has linked up with the Rona Sailing Trust to provide a week long sailing experience for young people.
 Each young person has to raise £100 to participate, with the CST providing the remainder of the cost.